2025 Sport Club do Recife season

-The 2025 season is Sport Recife's 121st season in the club's history.
-Sport will return to Série A after three seasons in Série B. Sport will also compete in the Campeonato Pernambucano, Copa do Nordeste, and Copa do Brasil.
+The 2025 season was Sport Recife's 121st season in the club's history.
+Sport returned to Série A after three seasons in Série B, but was relegated at the end of the season, finishing the national league in last place.
+The club also competed in the Copa do Nordeste, Copa do Brasil and Campeonato Pernambucano winning their 45th title in history.